Wolfram Computation Meets Knowledge

 Upgrading Epidemiological Models into War Models

-In this presentation we discuss how both theoretical and software engineering constructs made for epidemiological compartmental models (ECMs) can be "upgraded" into war system dynamics (SD) models.
-Several types of analogies are drawn, both operational and economic.
-The most interesting is the turning of a geo-spatial-temporal ECM into a war SD model.
-The presentation uses numerous "big picture" workflow diagrams and breakdowns.
+Anton Antonov Download Presentation Watch VideoLearn how both theoretical and software engineering constructs made for epidemiological compartmental models can be "upgraded" into war system dynamics models.
+Several operational and economic analogies are drawn, including the turning of a geo-spatial-temporal ECM into a war SD model.
+The talk uses many "big picture" workflow diagrams and breakdowns.
 Concrete models are demonstrated and explained.

 Astrophotography Image Processing Workflows